Black gram nutrition: glycemic index, calories and diets

 Dietary fiber of black gram has been isolated as a neutral detergent fiber and has been shown to have the ability to lower glucose levels in the blood (9).

-Black gram bean consumption has been studied to lower blood glucose, total serum, cholesterol, and triglyceride levels in diabetic experimental animals, indicating an additional antiatherogenic nature that can help prevent the development of complications in diabetic patients (12).
+Black gram bean consumption has been studied to lower blood glucose, total serum, cholesterol, and triglyceride levels in diabetic experimental animals.
+This indicates an additional antiatherogenic nature that can help prevent complications in diabetic patients (12).

-Dietary factors of the black gram can modify the metabolic activities of intestinal microflora, which plays a role in the conversion of bile acids and neutral sterols to reactive metabolites.
-These metabolites may potentially be co-carcinogens or carcinogens.
-The activity of microflora has been positively correlated with the incidence of colon cancer.
+Dietary factors of the black gram can modify the metabolic activities of intestinal microflora, which plays a role in converting bile acids and neutral sterols to reactive metabolites.
+These metabolites may be co-carcinogens or carcinogens.
+The microflora activity has been positively correlated with the incidence of colon cancer.

-Black gram has been studied to potentially have the ability to prevent the formation of colon cancer, not only by modifying the microflora but also by binding the carcinogens that form from bile acids and preventing them from coming into contact with the intestinal mucosa (9).
+Black gram has been studied to potentially have abilities to prevent the formation of colon cancer, not only by modifying the microflora but also by binding the carcinogens that form from bile acids and preventing them from coming into contact with the intestinal mucosa (9).

 Mung bean seeds have demonstrated antifungal activity due to the presence of hydrolytic enzymes.
 The antifungal action is exerted toward Fusarium solani, Fusarium oxysporum, Mycosphaerella arachidicola, Pythium aphanidermatum, and Sclerotium rolfsii (13).